cloudify-cosmo/getcloudify.org/source/guide/3.2/reference-diamond-snmp-integration.md

 [An example blueprint](https://github.com/cloudify-cosmo/cloudify-diamond-snmp-extension/blob/CFY-2305-snmp_diamond_integration/proxy_on_manager.yaml)

 Create a node of snmp_manager_proxy type.
-Next add relationships as described in snmp_proxy and snmp_manager_proxy paragraphs.
+Next add relationships as described in [snmp_proxy and snmp_manager_proxy paragraph](reference-diamond-snmp-integration.html#snmpproxy-and-snmpmanagerproxy).

 # SNMP Proxy on seperate VMs
 [An example blueprint](https://github.com/cloudify-cosmo/cloudify-diamond-snmp-extension/blob/CFY-2305-snmp_diamond_integration/separate_proxy.yaml)

 To use a separate node you will need a Compute node with Diamond as a monitoring agent.
 In our example, it is the ProxyServer.
 Next, create a ProxyNode contained in ProxyServer.
 It should be of the snmp_proxy type.
-Finally, add relationships as described in snmp_proxy and snmp_manager_proxy paragraphs.
+Finally, add relationships as described in [snmp_proxy and snmp_manager_proxy paragraph](reference-diamond-snmp-integration.html#snmpproxy-and-snmpmanagerproxy).

 # Collector changes